-A. Program Description
+C. Program Description

-The Department of Navy (DoN) Historically Black Colleges and Universities/Minority Institutions (HBCU/MI) Program aims to increase the quantity and quality of minority professionals in science, technology, engineering, and mathematics (STEM) in the defense community.
-Research conducted at Minority-Serving Institutions (MSIs) for the DoN HBCU/MI Program:
+The Department of Navy (DoN) Historically Black Colleges and Universities/Minority Institutions (HBCU/MI) Program aims to:

-- enhances the research and educational capabilities of HBCU/MIs in scientific and engineering disciplines critical to the defense mission of the U.S. Navy and U.S. Marine Corps, - encourages cross-institutional, collaborative efforts that explore innovative solutions to naval science and technology (S&T) challenges, and - increases the engagement of students, including underrepresented minorities, in STEM fields important to the U.S. Navy and U.S. Marine Corps.
+- enhance the research and educational capabilities of HBCU/MIs in scientific and engineering disciplines critical to the defense mission of the U.S. Navy and U.S. Marine Corps, - encourage cross-institutional, collaborative efforts that explore innovative solutions to naval science and technology (S&T) challenges, and - increase the engagement of students in STEM fields important to the U.S. Navy and U.S. Marine Corps.

-This FOA is executed under policy and guidance of the DoN HBCU/MI Program and is administered by the Office of Naval Research (ONR).
-Competitive white papers and invited full proposals submitted to this FOA must clearly and succinctly describe efforts that advance basic naval-relevant S&T, engage faculty and students in STEM discovery, and expand the research capacity of participant institutions.
-This announcement is only for research efforts that also promote student/faculty engagement, and expand the institution's research capacity.
+This NOFO is executed under policy and guidance of the DoN HBCU/MI Program and is administered by the Office of Naval Research (ONR).
+Competitive white papers and invited full proposals submitted to this NOFO must clearly and succinctly describe efforts that advance basic naval-relevant S&T, engage faculty and students in STEM discovery, and expand the research capacity of participant institutions.
+This announcement is only for research efforts that also promote student/faculty engagement and expand the institution's research capacity.
 This announcement is not intended for projects that focus on non-research STEM activities.